Because dynamic and resilient communities are based on civic participation that develops and propels policy and systems change.

 Change Agent Network: We CAN, You CAN, I CAN

 The Change Agent Network (formerly known as TAP) has existed since 1997, when a pair of nonprofit consultants came to Vitalyst Health Foundation (then St. Luke’s Charitable Health Trust) with the idea to create and support coalitions between nonprofit agencies.
 Since then, the Change Agent Network (CAN) has existed as a network based on developing meaningful relationships and learning.
-Today, the CAN has evolved into a portfolio of options for getting better together:

 Sometimes good people are doing great work together but don’t have a legal entity to stand behind them.
 Just as often, when a group of existing nonprofit organizations work together, some of the partners may feel uncomfortable leading the way from a legal standpoint.
 Additionally, a group of people may simply agree to work together, but there is no way for them to secure funding without a legal structure.